-- The city of Austin has agreed to pay out the full sick time, more than 2,000 hours, for four of the five Austin police officers who left in good standing in 2018 while the Austin Police Department was operating without a contract, including Detective Norman Bujanos.
-The city initially said all five would receive it but later clarified after realizing one did not meet the criteria.
+- The city of Austin has agreed to pay out the full sick time for three Austin police officers who left in good standing in 2018 while the Austin Police Department was operating without a contract, including Detective Norman Bujanos.
+The city initially said five officers would receive it but later clarified after realizing two officers did not meet the criteria.

 - In a statement to KXAN Tuesday, Austin City Manager Spencer Cronk said the way the city handled sick leave hours during the APD period of no contract “was neither fair for those officers nor in the City’s long term best interests.”